Money market funds with your Brex business account

 Overview

-Funds in your Brex business account that you choose to store in money market funds are segregated and held by Bank of New York Mellon.
-These funds are invested in the Dreyfus Government Cash Management Investor Shares (DGVXX).
-The DGVXX invests solely in securities that are issued or guaranteed by the US government or its agencies or instrumentalities, repurchase agreements backed by cash, and/or government securities and cash.
+Your Brex business account gives you access to three account types—checking, treasury, and vault.
+Any funds that you transfer into treasury will be segregated and held by Bank of New York Mellon and invested in Dreyfus Government Cash Management Investor Shares (DGVXX).
+The DGVXX is a money market fund that invests solely in securities that are issued or guaranteed by the US government or its agencies or instrumentalities, repurchase agreements backed by cash, and/or government securities and cash.
 The fund seeks to preserve capital and liquidity while earning the highest level of current income as possible.*

 DGVXX information